BenLangmead/bowtie2/MANUAL.markdown

     index, but is also particularly effective at speeding up alignment when many alignments are reported per read.

-    On the other hand, decreasing [`-o`/`--offrate`](#bowtie2-build-options-o) increases the size of the index, both on disk and in memory when aligning reads.
-At the default [`-o`/`--offrate`](#bowtie2-build-options-o) of 5, the SA sample for the human genome occupies about 375 MB of memory when aligning reads.
-    Decreasing the [`-o`/`--offrate`](#bowtie2-build-options-o) by 1 doubles the memory taken by the SA sample, and decreasing by 2 quadruples the memory taken, etc.

 3. If `bowtie2` "thrashes", try increasing `bowtie2-build --offrate`

     If `bowtie2` runs very slowly on a relatively low-memory computer, try setting [`-o`/`--offrate`] to a *larger* value when building the index.
     This decreases the memory footprint of the index.

 Command Line
 ------------